timmarlowe/medicaltransport/README.md

 While I did not use these topics in the final version of the modeling, it would be interesting to further investigate which topics are most related to cancellation.
 Initial plots indicate that some of the wait-time topics are slightly more related to cancellation than the others, but there is little definitive evidence for this.

 ### Pre-Processing/SMOTE
 As only roughly 25% of clients cancel late, there was a class imbalance, which I addressed using SMOTE, bringing my train data set up to 61,000 each of label 0 (no cancellation) and label 1 (late cancellation).
-The following code shows the concatenation of the nmf matrix with the data set and the SMOTE oversampling technique only on train data:

 ### Fitting multiple models
 I tested a range of models, including the following, with the following train results: